pali-english/pali-english.github.io/README.md

 for you shall be loved by the good,
 and disliked by the bad.

+    Ovadeyyānusāseyya, asabbhā ca nivāraye:
+        Ovadeyyānusāseyya: advise and instruct
+        Asabbhā: from evil, wickedness
+        Ca: and
+        Nivāraye: one should curb, refrain

+    Satañhi so piyo hoti, asataṁ hoti appiyo:
+        Satañhi: for the good, for the virtuous
+        So: he, that person
+        Piyo: beloved, dear
+        Hoti: is, becomes
+        Asataṁ: for the bad, for the wicked
+        Hoti: is, becomes
+        Appiyo: disliked, unpleasant

 Na bhaje pāpake mitte,
 na bhaje purisādhame;
 Bhajetha mitte kalyāṇe,